 F959 DTI washers are available in two distinct varieties: squirting and non-squirting.
 Both types can be tested in the calibrator.
 There are four different setup scenarios.
-Each scenario is dependent on the placement of the DTI within the fastener assembly and which fastener component will be turned to tighten the assembly, i.e. nut or bolt head.
-Consult your project specifications and/or DTI manufacturer for the proper DTI installation procedures.
+Each scenario is dependent on the placement of the DTI within the fastener assembly and which fastener component will be turned to tighten the assembly, i.e. nut of Capsult your project specifications and/or DTI or will be turned to tighten the assembly, i.e. nut or bolt head.